puneetbehl/grails-gradle-plugin/README.md

 grails-publish
 ---------
-A Gradle plugin to simplify publishing:

-1. snapshots with either the Maven Publish gradle plugin or Nexus Publish gradle plugin.
+A Gradle plugin to ease publishing with the maven publish plugin or the nexus publish plugin.
-2. releases with the Nexus Publish gradle plugin.

 Example Usage: